asticode/go-ftp/readme.md

-# Mysql
+# FTP

-This package allows a smooth use of MySQL
+This package allows a smooth use of FTP